craig-m/rpi_cluster/README.md

 An 8 node PoC Raspberry Pi Beowulf cluster project.

-See doc/readme.me for the detailed setup process.
+See doc/readme.me for the detailed cluster setup process.

-This experiment is still in the early stages of development, and exists mainly for my own learning.
+This is an experiment, and exists mainly for my own learning and tinkering when I have time.

 ---

 # Hardware Inventory

 ### R-Pi

-The x8 boards I ended up with are divided into these groups:
+The x8 Raspberry's I ended up with are divided into these groups:

 <table>
 <tbody>